Adewumiopeyemi001/Cable-News-Network/README.md

   "path": "^0.12.7",
   "uuid": "^9.0.1"
 }
-This list can be found in the package.json file.
+This can be seen in the package.json folder